-- (2) Subsection (1) shall not apply where disclosure is required pursuant to - (a) an order made by a court of competent jurisdiction; - (b) a duty or obligation imposed by any enactment; or - (c) an international agreement to which Barbados is a party. - (3) A person who contravenes subsection (1) subject to subsection (2) is guilty of an offence and is liable on summary conviction to a fine of \$50 000 or to imprisonment for a term of 12 months, or to both. - (4) In this section, "confidential information" means information of any kind and in any form that relates to one or more persons and that is obtained by or on behalf of the Commissioner for the purpose of administering or enforcing this Act or any law that the Commissioner has jurisdiction to administer or enforce, or that is prepared from such information, but does not include information that does not directly or indirectly reveal the identity of the person to whom it relates.
+- (2) Sub-section (1) shall not apply where disclosure is required pursuant to- - (a) an order made by a court of competent jurisdiction; - (b) a duty or obligation imposed by any enactment; or - (c) an international agreement to which Belize is a party. - (3) A person who contravenes sub-section (1) commits an offence and is liable on summary conviction to a fine of twenty thousand dollars. - (4) In this section, "confidential information" means information of any kind and in any form that relates to one or more persons and that is obtained by or on behalf of the Commissioner for the purpose of administering or enforcing this Act or any enactment that the Commissioner has jurisdiction to administer or enforce, or that is prepared from such information, but does not include information that does not directly or indirectly reveal the identity of the person to whom it relates.

-Indemnity
+Indemnity.

-74. The Commissioner and his staff shall not be subject to any action, claim or demand by, or liability to, any person in respect of anything done or omitted to be done in good faith in the discharge or in connection with the discharge of the functions conferred on the Commissioner and his staff pursuant to this Act.
+72. The Commissioner and his staff shall not be subject to any action, claim or demand by, or liability to, any person in respect of anything done or omitted to be done in good faith in the discharge or in connection with the discharge of the functions conferred on the Commissioner and his staff pursuant to this Act.

-Report
+Report.

-- 75.(1) The Commissioner shall, not later than 3 months after the end of each financial year, submit to the Minister a report of the activities and operations of the Commissioner throughout the preceding financial year in such detail as the Minister may direct. - (2) A copy of the report of the Commissioner referred to in subsection (1) shall be printed and laid before both Houses of Parliament and published in the Official Gazette not later than 3 months from the date of receipt thereof by the Minister.
+73. -(1)The Commissioner shall, not later than three months after the end of each financial year, submit to the Minister a report of the activities and operations of the Commissioner throughout the preceding financial year in such detail as the Minister may direct.

+(2) A copy of the report of the Commissioner referred to in sub-section (1) shall be printed and laid before both Houses of the National Assembly and published in the Gazette not later than three months from the date of receipt by the Minister.